 Trip Highlights

-• Visit the local streets of Kathmandu, like Thamel, Asan, Indrachwok, and enjoy the vibrant atmosphere.
+- Visit the local streets of Kathmandu, such as Thamel, Asan, and Indrachok, and enjoy the vibrant atmosphere.

-• Visit local handicraft shops in Thamel and other areas to purchase unique souvenirs, including handmade jewellery, textiles, and pottery.
+- Visit local handicraft shops in Thamel and other areas to purchase unique souvenirs, including handmade jewelry, textiles, and pottery.

 Overview of Kathmandu Tour